 2 eggs separated

-- Clean the leeks well, cut off the root end and most of the green part.
-Cut them lenghwise and then crosswise in 1/2 inch pieces.
-Soak them in water to remove any left over dirt, then drain them.
-Put them in a pot with salted water to cover, and then simmer until the leeks are soft, about 25 minutes.
-Drain them very well.
+- Clean the leeks well!
+Cut off the root end and most of the green part.
+Slice them lengthwise and then crosswise into 1/2 inch pieces.
+Soak them in water to remove any leftover dirt, then drain them.

 - In a bowl combine the leeks, ground beef, bread, egg yolks, walnuts, parsley, garlic and shallots.
 Season with salt and pepper and knead until the mixture holds together well.

 - Form them into balls about 2 inches in diameter, and then flatten them a bit.

 - Pour canola oil to a depth of 1 inch into a medium saucepan and heat the oil.

 - Meanwhile spread some flour on a plate, and in a bowl beat the egg whites until they get frothy (not stiff).

 - When the oil is hot, dip the meatballs in the flour and then in the egg whites.
 Add them to the oil in batches and fry them until golden, 8 to 10 minutes.
 Using a slotted spoon transfer the fritters to paper towels and allow to drain.

 - Arrange on a platter and serve with lemon wedges.

 - Left Leftover fritters can be reheated in tomato sauce.
 Also, the bread crumbs and flour listed in the recipe can be substituted by matzoh meal.